PX4/PX4-gazebo-models/README.md

 `--overwrite` A boolean variable providing the ability to overwrite existing directories with new data.

 `--dryrun` A boolean variable that can be set when running testcases.
 It will not provide any interactivity and will not start Gazebo simulation.

+`--headless` A boolean variable providing the ability to run in headless (server-only) mode.
+This is the [mode of operation in macOS](https://gazebosim.org/docs/harmonic/getstarted#macos), and is more suitable for container use.